yabwon/Peer_Assessments_Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 4) columns are separated by vertical bar ("|"), decimal point is dot (".")

 5) first column named "activity_name" is character, contains following walues:
-LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS
+LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS, walues are unquoted

 6) second column named "subject" is integer ranged between 1 and 30

 7) remaining 79 columns named "mean_of_..." ar numeric

-8) "mean_of_..." columns are averages of "..." columns in original data set, aggregation was made by "activity_name" and "subject"
+8) "mean_of_..." columns are averages of "..." columns in original data set, aggregation was performed by columns: "activity_name" and "subject"

 9) the "..." columns are following:
 "tBodyAcc-mean()-X", "tBodyAcc-mean()-Y", "tBodyAcc-mean()-Z", "tBodyAcc-std()-X", "tBodyAcc-std()-Y",